SitronNO/HT-calibration-plan/README.md

 - Arendal Sound 1723 Subwoofer 1S
 - Arendal Sound 1723 Subwoofer 1.5 (Legacy product)

-I will abriviate those to Sub1S and Sub1.5 in this document.
+I will abbreviate those to Sub1S and Sub1.5 in this document.

 ### Goal

-While Sub1S will remain where its located, I will find the optimal placement for Sub1.5 so they have a combined frequency response which will have no dips and prefebly no peaks.
+While Sub1S will remain where its located, I will find the optimal placement for Sub1.5 so they have a combined frequency response which will have no dips and preferably no peaks.

 ### Plan